-Anyone who’s done a kitchen remodeling knows it’s not easy - because of that, we want to ask you: why are you doing it?
-In other words, what are you hoping to get out of it?
-These questions and many others are the ones you should consider when starting your kitchen remodel in Clinton, IL.
-You should also consider trusting Waters Construction, a family-owned business with over 50 years experience, as you begin a long but rewarding process.
+Anyone who’s done a kitchen remodeling project knows it’s not easy - because of that, we want to ask you: what are you hoping to get out of your remodel efforts?
+This is the question we have every client consider when starting your kitchen remodel in Clinton, IL.

 This is your renovation, so it should be convenient for you and those who will use it most.
 There are some simple ways to do this.
-Store breakfast foods and bowls near the breakfast table.
-Keep wraps and plastic containers in one handy spot near a work surface for wrapping leftovers.
 Those who cook frequently require more counter space -- ideally between the range and sink -- than those who cook infrequently or who prepare simple meals.

 Here’s a quick tip.
 As we said above, making use of pre-existing space and utilities will help cut down on remodeling costs.
 One easy way to do this is to utilize brighter, softer color schemes to help visually expand the room.
-Dark color schemes shrink an already small space and make it less inviting.
-It’s the little things.
+Replacing cabinetry, hardware, and countertops is often a great way to simply update your kitchen!

 In our experience, customers will spend between 6% and 10% of their home’s value on their kitchen remodel.
 Experts say your budget shouldn’t exceed 15%.
 Before you get started, you should at least have a rough idea of how much you want to spend.
 Our advice: if you can’t afford it, don’t buy it.

 Here at Waters Construction, we're here to help homeowners enjoy their home for years and years to come.
 Our team will be there every step of the way to ensure your satisfaction!
 Let us know what you have in mind and we can make it happen.